In this stop-motion animated video titled “Submarine Sandwich” PES shows us in a witty, funny way how to make a Yellow Submarine Sandwich!

 Fast facts: the sugar lowdown (Source: fairtrade.org.uk)

-The dirty old beggar was shivering, seated there on snow.
+Seated there on the snow, the old destitute was shivering.
 A middle-aged woman walked up to him and said: “Good morning!”

 “Are you hungry?” she asked gently.

-“No,” the beggar answered sneeringly.
-“I just came after dining with the President … Now go away.”
+“No,” the destitute answered with a sarcastic grin.
+“I’ve just come from dining with the president… Now go away.”

-“What are you doing, lady?” the man asked angrily.
+“What are you doing, lady?” the man hollered.
 “I told you to leave me alone.”

 Just then a police officer appeared from nowhere.

-“Madam, that’s old Jack.
-Is there any problem?” the police officer inquired.
+“Madam, is there any problem?” the police officer inquired.

-She pointed at the hotel a few yards away and said: “I want to take him there and get him out of the cold for a while and then get something for him to eat.”
+She pointed at the hotel a few yards away and said: “I want to take him there and get him out of the cold and keep him warm for a while and then get something for him to eat.”

-Eventually, the woman and the police officer got Jack into the cafeteria, and seated him at a table in a remote corner.
+Finally, and with some difficulty, the woman and the police officer got Jack into the cafeteria.
+It was eleven in the morning, and most of the breakfast crowd had already left.
+They seated him at a table in a remote corner.

-The hotel manager saw the trio and strode across the cafeteria and stood beside their table.
+The hotel manager saw the trio and came over to their table.

-“Sir, this lady brought this man in here,” the officer answered.
+“Sir, this lady brought this man in here to be fed,” the policeman answered.

-“No. No. No. Not in here!” the manager shouted angrily.
-“Admitting a beggar in a prestigious establishment like this is bad for our business.”
+“No. No. No. Not in here!” snorted the manager.
+“Having a person in a prestigious establishment like this is bad for our business.”

 Toothless old Jack grinned at the woman sarcastically.
 “See, lady.
-Did not I tell you that I did not want to come here in the first place?
-Now can I get out of here? ”
+I told you didn’t I?
+Now can you both let me go?
+I didn’t want to come here in the first place.”

 The woman turned to the restaurant manager and smiled.